web-love/wp-router/readme.md

 ![Wordpress router logo](https://i.ibb.co/nsRzTxx/wp-router-3.png)

 # Wordpress REST API router library
-Easily write reusable route middlewares for your Wordpress projects and plugins.
+Easily write modern and reusable route middlewares for your Wordpress projects and plugins.
 WPRouter is inspired from the excellent [expressJs](https://expressjs.com/fr/) javascript framework.
 Working with Wordpress REST API will now bring you joy - instead of pain.

 * Hook on already existing Wordpress REST endpoints.
 * Creating your own endpoints is a breeze.